You are here

 For the purposes of this policy, the defined words shall have the following meanings:

 • Electronic means any communication involving the transmission of information by wire, radio, optic cable, electromagnetic, or other similar means.
-“Electronic” includes but is not limited to communication via electronic mail, internet-based communications, pager services, cell phones, and electronic text messaging or similar technologies.
+“Electronic” includes but is not limited to communication via electronic mail, internet-based communications, pager service, cell phones, and electronic text messaging.

-• Harassment and Bullying mean any repeated or potentially repeated electronic, written, verbal, or physical act or other ongoing conduct toward an individual based on any trait or characteristic of the individual which creates an objectively hostile school environment that meets one or more of the following conditions:
+• Harassment and Bullying mean any repeated and targeted electronic, written, verbal, or physical act or conduct toward an individual that creates an objectively hostile school environment that meets one or more of the following conditions:

 1. Places the individual in reasonable fear of harm to the individual’s person or property;